 Do you love playing video games?
 Do you enjoy making money?

-Play video games, post them on social media, and get paid.
+Play video games, post them on your social media platforms, and get paid.
 Pretty awesome, right?

 Despite what your 8th-grade English teacher might have told you, you can earn extra cash playing video games.
-Many people turn their love of Grand Theft Auto, Pokémon, and mobile games into part-time or even full-time income by just being able to play video games.
+Many people turn their love of their favorite games into part-time or even full-time income by just being able to play mobile games.

 How To Make Money Playing Video Games?

-Recent years have seen the growth of new avenues for monetizing gaming.
-There are now far more opportunities to make money from this hobby than you might imagine.
+Recent years have seen the growth of new monetization opportunities for the gaming industry.
+As a result, there are now far more options to make money gaming than you would imagine.

-1. Get Paid Directly To Play – Try Mistplay!
+1. Get Paid To Play Games on Your Mobile Device

-The app provides users with an environment to participate in games in exchange for prizes.
-Users can join in in-app games to receive gift cards from retailers such as Amazon, Google Play, and even virtual Visa gift cards by earning points.
+The app rewards users with free gift cards for playing different games on their mobile device.
+For example, users can join in-app games to receive gift cards from retailers like Amazon, Google Play, and even virtual Visa gift cards by earning points.

-With Mistplay, you are eligible to receive compensation from the minute you start playing.
-You can even play with friends and level up your avatar to unlock achievements and earn units faster.
-They also support user communications and offer a chat feature, encouraging connections amongst participants.
-Another important note is that users will not pay fees to download, join, or play games in Mistplay.
+Mistplay compensates you for the amount of time you play the game on their mobile app.
+You can even play with friends and level up your avatar to unlock achievements and earn units – Mistplay's virtual currency – faster.
+They also support user communications and offer a chat feature, encouraging connections among others in the gaming community.
+The great thing about Mistplay is that users are never charged fees of any sort.

 Through Gamehag, you can play free online games to collect Soul Gems and exchange them for rewards.
 Earn free Robux, Steam Wallet, Prepaid Mastercard, and more!

-Video game coaches can earn between $20 to $200 per hour, depending on their skill level and how many players want their services.
-For example, Metaphor (a League of Legends coach mentioned in the YouTube section) offers coaching services for $50 to $80 per hour.
+Depending on their skill level, video game coaches can earn a lot of money, with sessions costing between $20 to $200 per hour.
+For example, Metaphor (a League of Legends coach mentioned in the YouTube section) charges anywhere from $50 to $80 per hour for his coaching services.